Keyboard shortcuts

 Project Structure

-mote-core contains the core libraries required for Mote to function.
+mote contains the core libraries required for Mote to function.
 It includes the following components:

 • mote-firmware